 Bringing together her two primary interests—women and the media—she co-leads the highly successful inaugural 50 Women Can Change the World in Journalism, a program of the nonprofit Take The Lead.
 This program supports the work of women journalists to bring more diversity, inclusion and parity to newsrooms.

 Prior to this shift to entrepreneurship, coaching and teaching, she led a team of journalism-forward creators--including editors, writers, designers and developers, focused on redefining custom content for Dow Jones.
 She created best-in-class custom content solutions for the world's largest advertisers with a focus on excellence and creativity.

-As a vice president of custom content and the global content director at WSJ.
-Custom Studios, Fara combined powerful technology and emotive storytelling techniques to create immersive programs for a deep portfolio of national and international brands and companies.
+This ethos can also be seen in the work she created for WSJ.
+Custom Studios, where Fara and her team were awarded the Cannes Lion for Effectiveness as well as D&AD Pencils for design.
+As Vice President of custom content and global content director at the Studios, Fara combined powerful technology and emotive storytelling techniques to create immersive programs for a deep portfolio of national and international brands and companies.
 Projects such as Cocainenomics, created for the launch of Netflix Narcos, brought together investigative journalism, interactive data visualizations and gaming to create a program that has been called “as addictive as the show and the drug itself.”